 This includes, children with communication difficulties including autism (but excludes pure visual or hearing impairment).

 Referrals are accepted from GPs, social care and other professionals and organisations working with young children and families (eg Portage, Early Years Service) for children registered with a GP in Peterborough, Yaxley and Whittlesey.
 We also accept children who live in the Peterborough City Council area but who are registered with a GP in Stamford and Market Deeping.

-The Peterborough Integrated Neurodevelopmental Service (NDS) can provide assessments of autism and Attention Deficit Hyperactivity Disorder (ADHD).
+The CAMH Integrated Neurodevelopmental Service can provide assessments of autism and Attention Deficit Hyperactivity Disorder (ADHD).
 The service works with young people up to the age of 18, their families and professionals.

 After diagnosis training is provided to parents and carers on the diagnosis given to their child.
 They can also provide specific interventions including medication if appropriate.

 Treatment is provied to these children where there is also a mental health condition.

 The service is provided by Cambridgeshire and Peterborough NHS Foundation Trust (CPFT).

 The Autism Specialist Teacher Service (ASTS) is a school based service and works with children and young people aged 4 years to 19 years who have a diagnosis of an Autistic Spectrum Diagnosis (ASD).

 A parent/carer consultation service operates on the second Monday of the month.
 Appointments need to be pre- booked by telephoning 01733 863689.

 The Attention Deficit Hyperactivity Disorder (ADHD) Specialist Teacher Service is a school based service that works with children and young people aged 4 years to 19 years who have received a diagnosis of an ADHD.